Table of Contents

 Parenting a narcissistic child is serious business.
 Why?
 Because the last thing any parent wants is to introduce an adult into the world who has narcissistic personality disorder (NPD), a serious mental health disorder that can leave a long line of suffering victims in its wake.
 When parents finally acknowledge that their perfect child is actually an enfant terrible there are many steps they can take to correct the course.

-About the Narcissistic Child
+About the Narcissistic Child or Teen

 While all children are self-centered by nature, the usual course of psychological development slowly shifts their frame of reference from an egocentric one toward a more balanced, empathic sensibility.
 A child with narcissist tendencies typically has a highly vaulted sense of self that goes beyond self-centeredness.
 The child sees themselves as superior to other children, and will even challenge authority figures for center stage.
 Some traits of a narcissistic child may include: